-Scott Sonenshein is the Jones School Distinguished Associate Professor of Management at the Jesse H. Jones Graduate School of Business at Rice University, where he teaches courses in organizational behavior, change and leadership.
+Scott Sonenshein is Professor of Management at the Jesse H. Jones Graduate School of Business at Rice University, where he teaches courses in organizational behavior, change and leadership.
 Dr. Sonenshein’s research employs field methodologies

 (primarily involving qualitative data) to explain the resourceful actions of